 Rereading scenes in my first draft is slightly cringe invoking, but also very enjoyable.
 Because just think; had I not spent all those hours writing and rewriting, good and bad, then I'd still write as I did back then.
-Who knows how I'll write when I've spend a couple of thousand hours writing.
+Who knows how I'll write when I've spent a couple of thousands of hours writing.

 Big and painful changes pay off